 Attach emergency rope to starter grip.
-Remove the belt guard from the vehicle and wind the emergency rope tight around the drive pulley between the sliding half and the roller guard.
+Remove the belt guard from the vehicle and wind the emergency rope tight around the drive pulley between the sliding half and the rolier guard.
 Start the engine as per usual manual starting.
+WARNING: When starting the vehicle in an emergency situation by the drive pulley, do not make a knot at the end of the emergency rope and do do not reinstall the belt guard.